Louise198713/Social-Data-Science/README.md

 ### Module 2 -  Network Analysis and Natural Language Processing

-Construction of a model able to classify tweest related to the BlackLivesMatter movements resurgence in october/november 2020.
+Construction of a model able to classify tweest related to the BlackLivesMatter movement's resurgence in october/november 2020.
 [Notebook](https://louise198713.github.io/Social-Data-Science/M2)

 ### Module 3 -  Neural networks